ppy/osu-wiki/news/2024/2024-11-28-makeship-x-osu-plushies-second-run.md

 You asked, we delivered.
 Thanks to [Makeship](https://www.makeship.com/), we're bringing back the fan-beloved osu! cookie and pippi plushies one more time!

 Unfortunately, Taikonator couldn't join us this time around.
-Rumors say he's been stuck retry-spamming osu!taiko beatmaps to get as much score as humanly possible, and it turns out he forgot to disable [NoFail](/wiki/Gameplay/Game_modifier/No_Fail) all this time.
+Rumors say he's been stuck retry-spamming osu!taiko beatmaps to get as much score as humanly possible, and it turns out he forgot to disable [No Fail](/wiki/Gameplay/Game_modifier/No_Fail) all this time.
 May he rest in peace.

 Unsure if you should get one?
 Check out the plushies in all their glory, featuring some eye candy from our community members [posting their own plushies](https://osu.ppy.sh/community/forums/topics/1731984?n=1) from the first run: